Here's what happened at the protests in Portland this week

 Also Thursday, business owners talked about leaving downtown for good.

-"Our lease is up in a year and I don't know why we would stay," she said.

-Thursday night there were more confrontations between demonstrators and federal officers at the courthouse.
+On Thursday night, there were more confrontations between demonstrators and federal officers at the courthouse.